 It should be noted, sometimes the problem do not have any solution.
 In this case, by selection of all radars for each target, the problem constraints are not satisfied.
 Figure 4 presents the total power consumption for detection and target tracking versus different number of radars.
 It is shown that random algorithm consumes more power due to the random selection of radars for detecting and tracking the target.
 On the other hand, proper radar selection for each target leads to have less power consumption.
 It is important that in all algorithms the constraints of the problem are maintained.
 Figure 5 shows the signal time duration versus different number of radars.
-According to (13)-(16), it is shown that signal time duration of the radars is set using the genetic algorithm for detection and tracking each target while in random algorithm the signal time duration is selected randomly.
+According to (13)-(16), it is shown that signal time duration has a significant effect on the estimation performance.
+In the proposed algorithm, the signal time duration of the radars is set using the genetic algorithm for detection and tracking each target while in random algorithm the signal time duration is selected randomly.